 I learned this technique on how to color white cake decorating dragees in one of the cake decorating workshops I attended many years ago.
-And I must say, it’s a really cool technique as it allows me to create sugar dragees in any color I want and in the exact shades of colors I want for my cakes.
+And I must say, it’s a really cool technique as it allows me to create sugar dragees in any color or shades of colors I want for my cakes.
 This technique comes in really handy when you need dragees in a specific color but are unable to find the supply.
-Knowing how to color the dragees simply means you can keep stock of plain white dragees and these will be readily available to color and use whenever you need specific colored dragees.
+Knowing how to color the dragees simply means you can keep stock of plain white dragees.
+These will be readily available to color and use whenever you need specific colored dragees.

 There are 2 methods in which you can color your sugar dragees.
 There could be more, but these are the 2 methods I have used and have worked well for me.
 The main difference between these 2 methods lies in the type of coloring ingredient used.
-In first method, I use edible dusts to color my sugar dragees while in the second method, I use gel food colors.
+In the first method, I use edible dust to color my sugar dragees.
+In the second method, I use gel food colors.

 Lets look at each method and the supplies needed to color dragees:

 - Ziplock bags

 - edible dust in desired color (e.g., silver, gold, etc).

 - Alcohol or lemon extract (Lemon extract is non-alcohol and suitable for those who do not use alcohol).

 - Place your pearl dragees in a ziplock bag.
 Depending on the number of dragees you intend to color, add sufficient edible dust into the ziplock bag.
 Add a few drops of alcohol or lemon extract.